 This is a big part of copywriting.
 The call to action (CTA) lets your reader know what you want them to do.
 Do you want to direct them to a recent blog?
 Do you want to drive more traffic to your website?
 What about a sale at your brick-and-mortar store?
 If you don’t know what the point of your post is, then neither will your audience.

 6. Is it consistent with my company’s brand voice?

-Brand voice refers to the personality and emotion infused into a company’s communications.
-It encompasses everything from the words and language you use, to the personality and images your marketing assets aim to invoke.
+Refers to the personality and emotion infused into a company’s communications.
+It encompasses everything from your words and language to the personality and images your marketing assets aim to invoke.